LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Introduction

-Note that the new approach we proposed here first defines a deterministic map using the linear program solution, and the policy is constructed from this deterministic map.
+Note that the new approach we propose in the current paper first defines a deterministic map using the LP solution, and the policy is constructed from this deterministic map.
 The asymptotic optimality, as well as the convergence rate are then transformed into studying properties of this map.
-The advantage of our approach is that it allows us to capture essential properties of the RB that are necessary and sufficient conditions for any policy being asymptotically optimal with certain rate (square root or exponential).
+This point of view distinguishes our work from the existing papers on asymptotic heuristics of the RB model, as in \cite{hu2017asymptotically,ZayasCabn2017AnAO,Brown2020IndexPA,Ve2016.6,gast2023exponential,zhang2021restless,zhang2022near}.
+In these works, the authors start by constructing some specific policy, mostly from the LP relaxation, and prove the corresponding convergence rate afterwards.
+We provide a new look on this problem, by first capturing essential properties of the model, so that \emph{any} admissible policy satisfying such properties can achieve the desired convergence rate.
+The convergence results proven previously, e.g. the Lagrange index policy in \citet{Brown2020IndexPA}, the fluid-priority policies in \citet{zhang2021restless} can be seen as consequences of the more general results from our paper.
+By investigating the necessary and sufficient properties for guaranteeing a certain convergence rate, we aim at a better understanding of the fundamental complexity of the problem.